 🌸My Kindred Spirits,

-Like many of you who have entered this tribe, I am a survivor of domestic violence and childhood abuse from both my parents, who were addicted to a family controlled environment.
-As a child and adult, I was sexually assaulted from men who were acquaintances, and then later suffered two traumatic brain injuries from severe car accidents during my later adult years.
-These traumas left my mind, body, and soul in gridlock, forcing me into a horrific darkness, where I lost my sanity, myself, and my hope for surviving.
-Having no support system from close family, employers, the community, legal system, and/or a significant other, I was completely alone and on my own financially, medically, legally, emotionally, psychologically, and physically.
+Like many of you entering this tribe, I am a survivor of domestic violence and childhood abuse from both my parents who were addicted to a family controlled environment.
+As a child and adult, I was sexually assaulted by men who were acquaintances, and then later suffered two traumatic brain injuries from severe car accidents during my later adult years.
+These traumas left my mind, body, and soul in gridlock, forcing me into a horrific darkness, where I lost my sanity, myself, and my hope for survival.
+Having no support system from close family, employers, or a significant other, I was completely alone and on my own financially, medically, and legally.
 And, when you are suffering from an invisible injury, everyone thinks you are fine, because after all, you “look” fine.
 Therefore, you are fine.

-The painful journey of my first traumatic brain injury (TBI) forced me into a world of darkness, isolation, and rage, whereby I had memory loss, broken communication, migraines, and brain overloads.
-Yet, this new path also offered me a spiritual transformation blazed with deep solace, vulnerability, courage, strength, and a voice of power.
-More profoundly, from out of the darkness, one of the greatest gifts was realizing who I aspired to be.
-Ultimately, I learned how to free myself from the prison I had chosen to live in after years of abuse.
+The painful journey of my first traumatic brain injury (TBI) forced me into a world of darkness, isolation, and rage, whereby memory loss, broken communication, migraines, and brain overloads ruled my life.
+This new path eventually forced me into a spiritual transformation of deep solace.
+It cradled my vulnerabilities, challenged my courage, and forced me to find strength from within.
+And in my moment of weakness, I revealed a voice so powerful, I trembled at the sound.
+One of the greatest gifts offered to me was realizing who I aspired to be.
+I learned how to free myself from the prison I had chosen to live in after years of abuse.

 The sovereignty within us is the resiliency of the human spirit.
 This resiliency was my greatest escape from bondage of negative self-talk I had learned as a child in order to love myself first.
 This allowed myself to rise into a mindset of worthiness, whereby my divine spirit was free to love again.
 Loving myself first is the God spark from within that gave me permission to shine and overflow with love far greater than what someone else could offer me.
 It also gives others permission to do the same.

-Ultimately, as mentioned in my first blog, when I learned to let go and love myself first, I realized how worthy I was in being open to receive the divine and spiritual love I truly wanted and deserved.
-Self love manifests an inner transformation that heals the deepest scars, fears, shame, and guilt that had kept my mind imprisoned.
-The gift of self love is shining light into darkness and releasing the bondage of one’s past.
+As mentioned in my first blog, when I learned to let go and love myself first, I realized I was enough.
+I was worthy to open my heart to receive the divine and spiritual love I wanted and deserved.
+Self-love manifests an inner transformation that heals the deepest scars, fears, shame, and guilt that had kept my mind imprisoned.
+The gift of self-love is shining light into darkness and releasing the bondage of one’s past.
 It is a divine spiritual revelation.
 Happiness, after all, is an inside job…💕

-When we forgive, we allow ourselves to be free of the anger, bitterness, and victimization that we have instilled in ourselves.
-These are toxins we spew out without even realizing it, which damage relationships and those closest to us, because we tend to hurt the ones we love most.
-Without even realizing it, we have also become broken inside, where our hearts ache out of pain, suffering, and lack of love, mostly because we no longer love ourselves due to our loss of self-worth and self-esteem.
+When we forgive, we allow ourselves freedom from the anger, bitterness, and victimization we have instilled in ourselves over time.
+These are toxins we spew out without realizing it, which damage relationships and those closest to us, because we tend to hurt the ones we love most.
+Without realizing it, we also become broken inside, where our hearts ache out of pain, suffering, and from lack of love.
+This is from our abused mindsets refusing to love ourselves first due to our loss of self-worth and self-esteem.
 If only someone could hear and listen to what we needed to fill us up with what we lost by the hand of another.
-Our world as we knew it was gone, and we needed to know how to put the pieces back together to bring sanity back to our out-of-control life.
+Our world as we knew it had vanished.
+We needed to know how to put the broken pieces back together and bring sanity to our out-of-control life.
 How do we reclaim our life, when it’s been taken from us?
-And, who really can fill the hole in our hearts once it has been ripped out of us?
+Who really can fill the hole in our hearts once it has been ripped out of us?
 In truth, only we can, if we choose to…💗

 Forgiveness is grace and humility in unity.
-Grace brings mercy to the one who has betrayed you, while humility offers a subservient humbleness, whereby your character shows compassion, empathy, and love.
-When we truly forgive, it brings to our divine spirit a wholeness, light, and freedom.
+Grace brings mercy to those who betrayed you, while humility offers a subservient humbleness, where your spirit reflects compassion, empathy, and love.
+When we truly forgive, our divine spirit transforms into wholeness, light, and freedom.
 Yet, forgiveness is a two-way street.
-Forgiving your persecutor is just as important as forgiving yourself for the past, so you can live joyously in the present!
-In doing so, you allow the real healing and recovery to begin.
-It is a spiritual and sacred transformation for you, because the load you have carried for so long is finally lessened.
-YOU will know when this transformation has begun, for your conscience and ego will be released of its suffering, and there will be an intense abundance of joy in your soul.
-Consequently, the broken pieces of glass in your heart will shimmer from the glow coming through your divine spirit to let you know your light will shine on!💫
+Forgiving your persecutor is just as important as forgiving yourself of the past, so you can live joyously in the present!
+By doing so, you allow the real healing and recovery to begin.
+It is a spiritual and sacred transformation for you, because the load you have carried is finally removed by grace.
+YOU will know when this transformation has begun, because your conscience and ego will be released of its suffering and there will be an intense abundance of joy in your soul.
+The broken pieces of glass will merge into brilliance.
+The God spark’s inner glow that shines brilliantly from your soul will be the light shining on!💫

 As an Advocate for Letting Your Light Shine On… I have Six Goals I wish to Accomplish: